Natsulus/Client-Nicknames/README.md

 A Better Discord plugin so you don't forget who that person is!

+**Currently a work in progress.
+Features below are not ready yet.
+This is a pre-release both for testing and suggestions.**

 ## Features

 - Change a user's nickname on a server or globally only for you to see.